-- Shareholder return the performance of the share price versus peer group companies. - Exploration expenditure by type and by project. - Total expenditure burn rates. - Corporate overheads as a percentage of total expenditure. - Cash flow forecasts for the next 12 months.
+- Shareholder return the performance of the share price versus peer group companies. - Exploration expenditure by type and by project. - Total expenditure burn rates. - Corporate overheads as a percentage of total expenditure. - The movements in the price of coal and uranium.